frederikstroem/new-new-tab/README.md

 # New New Tab
-*New New Tab* replaces the old Chrome or Firefox new tab, with a customizable widget based one.
+[New New Tab](https://frederikstroem.github.io/new-new-tab/) replaces your browser new tab with a customizable widget based one.